mikewest/cookie-incrementalism/draft-west-cookie-incrementalism.md

 ## Origin-Bound Cookies {#origin-bound-cookies}

 Cookies are one of the few components of the web platform that are not scoped to the origin by default.
-The “Secure” attribute can scope a cookie to secure schemes, and cookie prefixes (“__Secure-” and “__Host-”) can tighten that boundary, but these mechanisms are little-used.
+The `Secure` attribute can scope a cookie to secure schemes, and cookie prefixes ("__Secure-" and "__Host-") can tighten that boundary, but these mechanisms are little-used.
 Cookies that lack these protections easily move between schemes (and even with these mechanisms will still move between ports).
 The same cookies may be delivered to both the HTTP and HTTPS variants of